hyness/spring-cloud-config-server/README.md

 ```

 ### Required Backend Configuration
-Spring Cloud Config Server **requires** that you configure a backend to serve your configuration files.
-There are currently 6 backends to choose from...
+Spring Cloud Config Server **requires** that you configure a backend to serve your configuration files

 #### Git
 #### Remote https git repo example